DblV/DblV.github.io/_posts/2016-07-23-currying_in_fsharp.md

 ## Partial application!

 Well, for one thing, the fact that F# internally curries your functions leads to the concept of *partial application*.
 This allows us to pass an incomplete set of arguments to a function, and partially execute that function using those arguments.
 This results in a new function being returned to the caller.
-Like:

-{% highlight fsharp %}
+{% highlight Haskell %}
 let add1 = outerAdd 1
 {% endhighlight %}

-As we now know, when we run the *outerAdd* function, we will get a function as the return value (which is actually the *innerAdd* function, with the *x* argument fixed to 1 in the outer scope).
+As we know, when we run the *outerAdd* function, we will get a function as the return value (which is actually the *innerAdd* function, with the *x* argument fixed to 1 in the outer scope).

 When we run this resulting function (at a later time), it will demand the remaining argument, and will add it to the fixed value.

-So here's the good bit: because the original *add* function is actually being curried for us, we're free to partially apply that too:
+So here's the good bit: because the original *add* function is actually being curried for us, we're free to partially apply it, and get a function that's identical to *innerAdd*:

-{% highlight fsharp %}
+{% highlight Haskell %}
 let add1' = add 1
 {% endhighlight %}

-And this extends to functions with any number of arguments - you can fix these argument, in order left-to-right, to produce new functions.
+And this extends to functions with any number of arguments - you can fix these arguments, in order left-to-right, to produce new functions.

 ## How handy!

 Partial application can make code a lot cleaner, and increase reuse and readability.
 It's also used a lot when working with collections.

-{% highlight fsharp %}
+{% highlight Haskell %}
 let incBy x y = x + y
 let ints = [1..10]
 {% endhighlight %}

 If we wished to apply *incBy* to *ints* as a means of increasing each value in the list by 1, we could do this as follows:

-{% highlight fsharp %}
+{% highlight Haskell %}
 ints
 |> List.map (fun x -> incBy 1 x)
 {% endhighlight %}